boutiqueforaweek/boutiqueforaweek.github.io/pages/volunteers/bartering.md

 ## Non-Traditional Volunteer Opportunities

-Have a unique service to offer or a product we might need? &nbsp;Often non-traditional venues bless us more than you can imagine!
+Have a unique service to offer or a product we might need?
+Often non-traditional venues bless us more than you can imagine!
 Below please find a list of our specific needs.

 ## Cooperative Advertising